A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Motivations

-Another effect that we take into account is the drop in the fertility of the population during wars.
+Another effect that we want to take into account is the drop in the fertility of the population during wars.
 This seems due to the fact that families suffer some income loss during war time, because of a lowering of the average productivity and lacking salaries only partially compensated by the state; another reason possibly discouraging couples to have children is the increased chance of death of the parents during war.
 As pointed out in~\cite{fertility}, in some cases the number of lost births during wars are comparable to the number of casualties.
 However, it is not reasonable to think that this information should be included in the exponential growth rates~$r_u$ and~$r_v$, because the fertility drop really depends on the intensity of the war.
-For this reason, we introduce the parameters~$c_u\geq 0$ and~$c_v\geq 0$ that are to be multiplied by~$a u$ for both populations.
+For this reason, we introduce a population loss rate for $u$ and $v$ given by $c_u a u$ and $c_v a u$ respectively, where $c_u\geq 0$ and~$c_v\geq 0$ ar given parameters.

-Moreover, for simplicity, we also suppose that the clashes take place apart from inhabited zone, without having influence on the harvesting of resources.
+Finally, for simplicity, we also suppose that the clashes take place apart from inhabited zone, without having influence on the harvesting of resources.